UCI Health clinical trial targets recurrent AML

 The Phase 2 clinical trial is studying patients whose AML evolved from a prior blood problem or from previous treatments, such as chemotherapy.

-“As a leukemia doctor, I’ve had many patients who have trouble getting to remission or staying long enough in remission to go forward to a bone-marrow transplant,” said Jeyakumar, assistant professor in the UCI School of Medicine’s Division of Hematology/Oncology.
+“As a leukemia doctor, I’ve had many patients who have trouble getting to remission or staying long enough in remission to go forward to a bone-marrow transplant,” said Jeyakumar, associate professor in the UCI School of Medicine’s Division of Hematology/Oncology.

 “We recently got approval to use both of these agents.
 Together, they could be a more effective therapy to whack down leukemia and wipe out any leukemia stem cells in the bone marrow.”